partigabor/aromatica-old/content/items/long_pepper.md

 +++
 title = "Long Pepper"
 author = "Gabor Parti"
-date = "2023-11-14"
+date = "2023-11-16"
-description = "The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum" weight = 10
+description = "The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum.
+See also Java long pepper." weight = 10
 # draft = "true"
 # hidden = "true"